History of penicillin: Trials

 At Oxford, Charles Fletcher volunteered to find test cases for human trials.
 Elva Akers, an Oxford woman dying from incurable cancer, agreed to be a test subject for the toxicity of penicillin.
 On 17 January 1941, he intravenously injected her with 100 mg of penicillin.
 Her temperature briefly rose, but otherwise she had no ill-effects.
 Florey reckoned that the fever was caused by pyrogens in the penicillin; these were removed with improved chromatography.
-Fletcher next identified an Oxford policeman, Albert Alexander, who had had a small sore at the corner of his mouth, which then spread, leading to a severe facial infection involving streptococci and staphylococci.
-His whole face, eyes and scalp were swollen to the extent that he had had an eye removed to relieve the pain.
+Fletcher next identified an Oxford policeman, Albert Alexander, who had a severe facial infection involving streptococci and staphylococci which had developed from a small sore at the corner of his mouth.
+His whole face, eyes and scalp were swollen to the extent that he had an eye removed to relieve the pain.

 On 12 February, Fletcher administered 200 mg of penicillin, following by 100 mg doses every three hours.
 Within a day of being given penicillin, Alexander started to recover; his temperature dropped and discharge from his suppurating wounds declined.
 By 17 February, his right eye had become normal.
 However, the researchers did not have enough penicillin to help him to a full recovery.
 Penicillin was recovered from his urine, but it was not enough.
 In early March he relapsed, and he died on 15 March.
 Because of this experience and the difficulty in producing penicillin, Florey changed the focus to treating children, who could be treated with smaller quantities of penicillin.